 Am I a Candidate for the Dental Implant Procedure?

 You’re a candidate for the dental implant procedure if you have healthy gum tissue and sufficient bone density in your jaw to place the implant.
 For successful osseointegration, there must be enough jawbone tissue to support the titanium dental implant that’s placed in your jawbone.
+It is worth noting that dental bone grafting is an option if more support is needed in the area of the jaw set to receive the implant.

 This blog post has been updated.